diegokaiser/prt-rickandmorty/README.md

 ### TODO:

-- Animar elementos / Animate elements
+- Mostrar imagenes solo cuando han sido cargardas / Show avatars only when they are ready to show
 - Usar Vitest para realizar testing / Use Vitest for testing